brizinger/GoScrapey/README.md

 -u will upload the images on Imgur

-Note: To use the tool from any directory, you need to export the current path or place the binary to a path you have already exported.

 # Contribution
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.